antoninfaure/occupancy-front/README.md

 1. First you need to set the `homepage` value in `package.json` to the corresponding url (eg. http://localhost:3000 for local)

-2. Be sure to install all the dependencies using `npm run install -r requirements.txt`.
+2. Be sure to install all the dependencies using `npm run install`.

 Next in the project directory, you can run: